Zabamund/T22_getting_started/Installation_and_setup.md

 `conda env create -f %USERPROFILE%/Downloads/environment.yml`

-Note: For Mac and Linux users, simply save the `environment.yml` file in your Downloads folder, navigate to that folder in your terminal emulator and run `conda env create` (it will us `environment.yml` by default)
+Note: For Mac and Linux users, simply save the `environment.yml` file in your Downloads folder, navigate to that folder in your terminal emulator and run `conda env create` (it will use `environment.yml` by default).

 ----